-- a. may only be used in the appraisal or reappraisal of a tributary cutting authority; and - b. may be used for those cutting authorities where all of the timber on the cutting authority area has stumpage rates determined under Chapter 7. - c.
-For the purposes of (a) and (b) above, road construction costs may only be used in an appraisal data submission for a tributary cutting authority with an effective date no later than five (5) years after completion of the new road construction.
+- a. may only be used in the appraisal or reappraisal of a tributary cutting authority except cutting authorities where all of the timber on the cutting authority area has stumpage rates determined under Chapter 7. - b. for the purposes of (a) above, road construction costs may only be used in an appraisal data submission for a tributary cutting authority with an effective date no later than five (5) years after completion of the new road construction.